mohamedfiky/_FIKY_APIs/README.md

 ### My Fake API.

-This repo is a collection of .json files to works as the Back-end part of the Front-end projects.
+This repo is a collection of .json files to works as the Back-end part of web projects.

 For fellow developers: Feel free to use it in your projects.